amag1/jwt-auth-go/README.md

     - A sample protected route, only accessible with a valid access token.
     - Demonstrates the use of authentication middleware for restricting access to authorized users only.

+## Running the project

+1. Clone the repository
+2. Set environment variables:
+    - **DB**: The database connection string in the format `username:password@tcp(host:port)/database`.
+    - **JWT_SESSION_SECRET**: The secret key used to sign session (access) tokens.
+    - **JWT_REFRESH_SECRET**: A different secret key used to sign refresh tokens.
+    - **PORT**: The port on which the application will run.
+3. Run migrations
+    - The project contains a `migration` directory with SQL files to set up the initial database schema.
+Before starting the application, ensure that the migrations are applied to your database